p-wojciechowski/cassava-classification/README.md

 `TransferredInception` - class for transfering Inception_v3 architecture.

 `LightningModelWrapper` - Pytorch Lightning wrapper for models above (or any other for this task).
-Comes with logging per epoch (for better more readable learnig process plots in Tensorboard)
+Comes with logging per epoch (for more readable learnig process plots in Tensorboard)

 ### Deployment
 Application is served on Microsoft Azure VM with Streamlit on address: